hayden-sutter/Tableau/README.md

 <h2>Program walk-through:</h2>

-Below Are screenshots of this Tableau project and the file has been uploaded to look through the project in more depth.
+Below are screenshots of this Tableau project and the file has been uploaded in order to look through the project in more depth.

 <p align="center">
 Data Source: <br/>